Freddy2296/The-process-/README.md

 # Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

-.
-W3C Markup Validator - Results
+1. W3C Markup Validator - Results
-/ W3C CSS Validator - Results
+/ W3C CSS Validator - http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffreddy2296.github.io%2FThe-process-%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=
 # Testing User Stories from User Experience (UX) Section
 ##First Time Visitor Goals
 i.
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the band and their music.